RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/simulation/An-Introduction-to-Isaac-Sim.md

 These workflows are defined as Action Graphs which are a part of OmniGraph.
 Omnigraph is Omniverse’s visual programming framework that seamlessly integrates various systems within Omniverse, enabling the creation of customized nodes and efficient computation for applications like Replicators, ROS bridges, and sensor management in Isaac Sim.
 Read [this](https://docs.omniverse.nvidia.com/isaacsim/latest/gui_tutorials/tutorial_gui_omnigraph.html#isaac-sim-app-tutorial-gui-omnigraph) article from Nvidia for more details.

 The steps to create an Omnigraph node that connects our simulation environment to ROS or ROS 2 can be approached in several ways: entirely through a GUI, scripting within the extension workflow, through standalone Python code, or a mix of both GUI and Python.
-For clarity and practicality, we'll discuss a hybrid approach, using both GUI and Python code.
+For this tutorial, we will use GUI to make an action graph and write a script to launch the simulation.
 While the documentation provides numerous examples for standard sensors and actuaries, I'll briefly discuss them here, directing you to the documentation for more detailed information.

-We'll address the workflow of creating for publishing Transforms (TFs), which are crucial for any robot, particularly where our encountered the most issues.
-My project involved setting up a simulation environment for a mobile manipulator, where TFs and Odometry are closely linked.
-The ROS 2 extension already includes a script node to publish TFs, but it requires specific inputs, which we will configure using the GUI.
+We will explore the workflow for publishing Transforms (TFs), essential for any robotic application, particularly where our project faced significant challenges.
+Our focus was on establishing a simulation environment for a mobile manipulator, integrating closely linked TFs and Odometry.
+The ROS 2 extension provides a script node for publishing TFs, requiring specific configurations that we will set up through the GUI.

 ### Steps to Create Action Graph